Delray Beach Bicycle Accident Lawyer

 A majority of fatal bicycle accidents occurred during twilight and non-daylight hours.
 Most of those deaths are due to issues relating to visibility.
 Traditionally, bicycles come with a rear-facing reflector, and many cyclists add additional reflectors to help improve safety.
 Cyclists also commonly wear reflective clothing when cycling at night, and they may even attach a small, blinking light to their bicycle or clothing in an attempt to bolster safety.

 However, while these steps are important and can certainly help, the best way to ensure you don’t end up in an accident at night is to add a forward-facing lamp.
-Adding a rear-facing lamp, as well, can increase your safety even further.
+Adding a rear-facing lamp, as well, can increase your safety even further and help you avoid a bicycle accident.

 One of the main reasons this is effective is because, even if your reflectors work as intended, they’re only going to protect you from people behind you.
 Drivers approaching a cyclist from the rear at night have headlights on.
-Those headlights, in theory, will bounce off the reflectors and alert the driver that a cyclist is near.
+Those headlights, in theory, will bounce off the reflectors and alert the driver that a cyclist is near, thereby avoiding your wrongful death.

 What To Do After Being Injured in a Bicycle Accident